 The following format follows the suggested outline for implementing the Commissioner's Regulation (CR 100.2), as communicated by the New York State Education Department, Division of Student Development and Family Support Services.
-The National Standards for School Counseling programs are also referenced throughout this plan.
+The American School Counselor Association Standards: Mindsets and Behaviors for Student Success are also referenced throughout this plan.